StrawberryChocolateFudge/Devicely_Escrow/README.md

 This escrow can be used as a drop-in solution for an E-commerce app.

-It was forked from a previous version that I modified to fit Devicely.
+This repo was forked from a previous version that I modified now to fit Devicely.
-You can find out about Devicely [here](https://github.com/StrawberryChocolateFudge/Devicely).
+You can fork away and use it in your own project

 Devicely Payments Contract deployed on Ropsten Testnet